 They say you never forget your first love.
 And then facebook came onto the scene just to make sure you fucking can’t.
 One click of a button and you get the full contents of their life with subtitles.
 Poorly written subtitles in this case.

-I wasted an hour of my life that afternoon stalking his profile.
+I wasted two hours of my life that afternoon stalking his profile.
 Reading his illiterate posts that he was now a qualifried chef.
-Qualified, Chris, Qualified.
+Qualified, Mark, Qualified.
 My favourite was that he’d made a sweat and sour pork.
 Mmmm.
 Tasty.
 He’d hardly changed at all.
 3 days later he sent me a friend request.
 Just to prove that men stalk too.
 Bunny boilers.

 I declined and he blocked me.